resurfaceio/aws-lambda/README.md

 Select the **Event Source**, and enter the **Resurface URL** and **Resurface Rules** parameters.
 Each corresponds to [the `EVENT_SOURCE`, `USAGE_LOGGERS_URL`, and `USAGE_LOGGERS_RULES` environment variables](#environment-variables), respectively.

 Take note of function name as well as its URL.
-Both can be found on the `Outputs` tab once CloudFormation had finished deploying the stack.
+Both can be found on the `Outputs` tab once CloudFormation finishes the stack deployment.

 ### Manual set up